Since the clinic's launch in January 2013, students have taken on the following projects:

 - Negotiation for a Jewish family seeking religious instruction alternatives for their child under a California public school “release time” program.

-- Agency work in California for a Hare Krishna temple regarding compliance with local property tax rules.
+- Agency work in California for a Sikh temple organization facing land-use challenges.

 - Agency work in California for a Christian monastery regarding compliance with local zoning ordinances.